Apr 15 2009

 Digital Storytelling Part 1 from the great Langwitches blog is a good place to start.
 She includes examples, background on the importance of storytelling cultures, and practical advice.
 It’s worth reading the other posts in her series, too.

-The rest of this post will be filled with resources on how to make digital stories that can range in difficulty.
-But I really like this simple project from Educational Snippets — it doesn’t get much easier than what she did.
+The rest of post will be filled with resources on how to make digital stories that can range in difficulty.
+But I really like simple project from Educational Snippets — it doesn’t get much easier than what she did.

 What’s My Story: Using Drama and Technology For Storytelling